Highlights of the Program

 University of California, Los Angeles

-• The potential role of alternative proteins in the broader transformation of the global food
+• The potential role of alternative proteins in the broader transformation of the global food system

 • Why technological breakthroughs alone are not enough to transform food systems